\"Writing.Com

 “Supposed to be excellent weather for skydiving tomorrow,” Etienne says, snapping me back from the brink of despair.

-We met in Athens, Etienne is a great pilot with a plane modified for skydiving and Auguste is a rather shy, skydiving instructor extraordinaire.
+We met in Athens.
+Etienne is a great pilot with a plane modified for skydiving, and Auguste is a rather shy, skydiving instructor extraordinaire.
 We night-clubbed for a long while, and after consuming a lot of ouzo, we all returned to our hotel rooms.
 I drank enough to be unaware of anything outside myself.
-I breathed a prayer through an anise smelling fog.
+I breathed a prayer through an anise-smelling fog.

 I brush my teeth with minty fresh toothpaste and hope for the best.
 I wash my face and shave the stubble from my cheeks and chin.
 Returning to bed and seeing Delores sleeping all curled up like a baby overcomes my caution.
 Leaning over and kissing her soft lips, I sense her slightly elevated temperature.
-After all the time of us trying to get pregnant and failing, the signs are unmistakable.
+After all the time we've spent trying to get pregnant and failing, the signs are unmistakable.

 With a mumble that sounds something like “Why should I bother?” she rolls over with an air of finality, pushes me away again.
 I feel a familiar painful knot.
 It has been two years since we last made love.